hrishioa/FindBookface/README.md

 ## How to Install

 The extension is pending review on the store.
-For now, you can [download the extension from this repository](https://github.com/hrishioa/FindBookface/raw/master/assets/findbookface.crx), enable Developer Mode in the top right and navigate to `chrome://extensions`, and drag it in.
+For now, you can [download the extension from this repository](https://github.com/hrishioa/FindBookface/raw/master/assets/findbookface.crx), navigate to `chrome://extensions`, enable Developer Mode in the top right and drag it in.
-Of course, make sure you take a look at [the code first](ext/src/bg/background.js) - just 26 lines!
+Of course, make sure you take a look at [the code first](ext/src/bg/background.js) - allt 26 lines!

 ## Help